cybercussion/SCOBot/README.md

 [![Build Status](https://travis-ci.org/cybercussion/SCOBot.png?branch=master)](https://travis-ci.org/cybercussion/SCOBot)
 ## About
 SCOBot includes the SCORM 2004 Content Interface with capabilities to rollback to SCORM 1.2.
 This interacts with the LMS Runtime API.
 It also includes QUnit tests, SCORM 2004 XSD/DTDs, Flash AS3 Class libraries to interface the JavaScript portions of the project.
 SCORM requires all communication occur with JavaScript.
 Along with the content interface APIs it includes a light offline or non-LMS mimc of the LMS Runtime.
+This enables you to see tracing of the LMS communication if it was present.
+This may save you time debugging issues.

 ### What does this solve?
 Many examples online are somewhat limited.
 This project made a effort to better support Objectives, and Interaction capabilities is friendly easy to use APIs.